Emergent Chern-Simons Interactions in 3+1 Dimensions: DETAILS OF SPHERE AND CYLINDER SOLUTIONS

 \subsection{Cylinder}

-In case of a cylinder, we take real and imaginary parts of an ansatz consisting of modified Bessel functions of the second kind:

-As in the spherical case, we take the real and imaginary parts independently and find coefficients in order to satisfy boundary conditions $B_z = B_0, \quad B_\phi = 0$, fixing $R=1$.
+In the case of a cylinder, we take real and imaginary parts of an ansatz consisting of modified Bessel functions of the second kind: .
+As in the spherical case, we take the real and imaginary parts independently and find coefficients to satisfy boundary conditions $B_z = B_0, \quad B_\phi = 0$, fixing $R=1$.
 Since this brings in Bessel functions, it must be done numerically for specific values $\beta$ and $\gamma$.

 We looked at a few cases to get numerical solutions and here are the answers that we get for the azimuthal components of the magnetic field.